Dimers on Riemann surfaces II: conformal invariance and scaling limit: Introduction

 We stress that $\mathbf{t}$ is oriented even if $\Gamma$ is not.
-Note that, on a torus or an annulus every CRSF is Temperleyan, since $\mathsf{k}=0$.
+Note that, if $M$ is homeomorphic either to a torus or to an annulus, every CRSF is Temperleyan, since $\mathsf{k}=0$.
 The notion of CRSF was introduced by Kassel and Kenyon \cite{KK12} who provided a Wilson-type algorithm and considered the scaling limit of its non trivial cycles under rather strong assumptions on the graph.
 They also related the partition function of CRSFs in which every noncontractible cycle receives a certain weight to determinants of ``twisted'' Laplacians (see \cite{KK12} for details).

 There are two measures which we consider in this paper.
 The first more tractable law (which is the main law we work with in this paper) is the law $\Pwils$ defined as follows: